 Ansible is an open source automation platform.
 It is the simplest solution out there and it is very powerful.
 You can use Ansible to manage your infrastructure, deploy your application and automate tasks.
 It is so simple that their motto is: “Automation for everyone!”

-Here is a peace of Ansible code that everyone can understand:
+Here is a piece of Ansible code that everyone can understand:

 - name: Ensure nginx is installed apt: name=nginx state=installed - name: Ensure that the default site is disabled file: path=/etc/nginx/sites-enabled/default state=absent notify: reload nginx - name: Ensure Nginx service is started service: name=nginx state=started enabled=yes